Q and A: Disability in Sport Dear Colleague Letter

 5. Does this guidance apply to individuals with both physical and intellectual disabilities?

 Yes.
 This guidance defines an individual with a disability as a person with a physical or mental impairment that substantially limits a major life activity.
 This includes students with cognitive as well as physical impairments.

 6. Do schools have an obligation to provide equal extracurricular athletic opportunities for students with disabilities?

 An individualized assessment means that school systems must be able to evaluate a student with a disability based on the specific nature of their disability and the specific accommodations they need to participate in the athletic program.
-Essentially, it requires schools to be able to evaluate and adapt to students and programs on a case by case basis.
+Essentially, it requires institutions to be able to evaluate and adapt policies and practices to meet the needs of students with disabilities and programs on a case by case basis.

 9. What determines whether an accommodation that the student with disability requests is reasonable?